File system sharing (osxfs)Estimated reading time: 15 minutes

 osxfs, latency is presently

-around 200μs for most operations or 20x slower.
+around 130μs for most operations or 13× slower.
 For workloads which demand many

-reduce the latency, we need to shorten the data path from a Linux system call to
+Reducing the latency requires shortening the data path from a Linux system call to

 macOS and back again.
 This requires tuning each component in the data path in

-a huge latency reduction of 100μs/roundtrip, we will still “only” see a doubling
+a huge latency reduction of 65μs/roundtrip, we still “only” see a doubling

 of performance.
 This is typical of performance engineering, which requires